ender1311/ebike_store/README.md

 ## Description

-This challenge involved creating grid design for inventory of items, the ability to add to cart, and ability to select different quantities
+This challenge involved creating grid design for inventory of items, the ability to add to cart, and ability to select different quantities.
+JavaScript file is used for manipulating the DOM.
+Add to Cart button triggers js functions to adjust shopping cart according to user input.

 ## Getting Started